open-rpc/spec/README.md

 Examples:

-Computing a link from a JSON-RPC call where the `${params.id}` is used to pass as params to the linked method.
+Computing a link from a JSON-RPC call where the `${params.id}` is used to pass params to the linked method.

 ```json
 {